Jul 27, 2020 - Jul 31, 2020 | 8:45 am - 12:00 pm

 Funds provided by the Center for Excellence in Preaching (CEP) at Calvin Theological Seminary

-- Submit contact information (address, phone, fax, email) so that we can get back in touch with you.
+Submit contact information (address, cell phone number, email) so that we can get back in touch with you.

 Please send all application material to